leshill/cra-template-tscomplete/README.md

 * TypeScript
 * Redux Toolkit
-* Redux-Saga
 * Sass

-There are test examples for React components, React components with Redux, Redux reducers,  and Sagas.
-Saga testing is done with __Redux-Saga Test Plan__.
+There are test examples for React components, React components with Redux, Redux reducers.

 ## Additional scripts